Olivier Falorni

 Olivier Falorni (born 27 March 1972) is a French politician.
 He was elected to the French National Assembly on 17 June 2012, representing La Rochelle in the 1st constituency of the department of Charente-Maritime.
 He was re-elected in 2017 and again in 2022.

 Early life

-Falorni was born in Rochefort on March 27, 1972, the son of a school teacher and an employee in the Social Security system.
+Falorni was born in Rochefort, Charente-Maritime on 27 March 1972, the son of a school teacher and an employee in the Social Security system.
 The Falorni family fled Fascist Italy in the Interwar period and settled in Charente-Maritime in Laleu, a neighborhood of La Rochelle.
 Falorni's grandfather, Gino Falorni, was a teacher and was a major figure in the local basketball team, where he served as a player, captain and coach between 1935 and 1954.